mapsa/makefile-examples/README.md

  When a target is built all lines of the recipe will be given to a single invocation of the shell.

+ **.DEFAULT_GOAL**

+By default, the goal is the first target in the makefile, you can use DEFAULT_GOAL to change this behaviour.

 ## [Automatic Variables](https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html)

 ### **$@**